syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 ### Word document form field to PDF form field.

-This setting allows you to determine whether to preserve Word document form fields (Text form field, Checkbox form field and Drop-down form field) as PDF form fields in the converted PDF document.
-This features helps in creating fillable PDF forms from Word document.
+This setting allows you to determine whether to **preserve Word document form fields** (Text form field, Checkbox form field and Drop-down form field) as PDF form fields in the converted PDF document.
+This features helps in **creating fillable PDF forms from Word document**.

 The following code sample shows how to preserve Word document form field as PDF form field in the converted PDF document.